sibercat/MOE_ProcessMonitor/README.md

-This script is straightforward in functionality

-Check if port is down, if port is down start .bat that
+This script is straightforward in functionality.
+Check if port is down, if port is down start .bat that's associated with port.

 ===========================================================================

 ```